 - A. Changes in working conditions, limited to a single geographic area as described in Exhibit 47-1, and involving one of the issues listed below, will be negotiated consistent with the procedures in Section 4 above.
 Changes impacting employees in more than one (1) geographic area will be provided to the National President of NTEU under the provisions of Article 47, Section 2.
-The following issues have been identified by the national parties: - negotiable issues not resolved by the Gatekeepers under Article 46, Section 4 or a DEEOA Committee under Article 45, subsection 1K; - 2. changes to work procedures; - 3. reorganizations; - 4. building security and building access; and - other issues agreed to by the national parties, including changes submitted on the monthly notice.
+The following issues have been identified by the national parties: - 1. negotiable issues not resolved by the Gatekeepers under Article 46, Section 4, or a DEEO Advisory Committee under Article 45, subsection 1K; - 2. changes to work procedures; - 3. reorganizations; - 4. building security and building access; and - 5. other issues agreed to by the national parties, including changes submitted on the monthly notice. - B. At the completion of the bargaining period, either party may utilize the impasse procedures in Section 2, above, except that the time frame for the Factfinder to issue a recommendation to resolve the dispute will be within two (2) weeks of the initial contact with the Factfinder.
+The Factfinder's recommendation will be in writing.
+If the Factfinder is not available to commence mediation within seven (7) days of the initial contact by either party, the next Factfinder on the list will be utilized.